 It’s a matter of confusion.

-When I push for it, demand that some great story, play, vision come forth—I typically get nothing.
+When I push for it, demand that some great story, play, painting, or vision come forth—I typically get nothing.

 I am a vessel of creation, not the actual creator.
-The Creator is a source, a power that runs through me, a muse, an energy, a vast wisdom I believe is available to us all.
+The Creator is a source, a power that runs through me and others.
+A muse, an energy, a gift, a vast wisdom I believe is available to us all.

 If we tap into it.
 And I believe we all can.